WhatFor/Testing-Guidelines/README.md

 # Writing Tests

-Tests can be written and run on .NET code using MSTest & the Visual Studio test runner.
+Tests can be written and run on .NET code using any testing framework - xUnit, NUnit or MSTest -  and the Visual Studio test runner.
 Before we get into the syntax of writing tests, we will first define the two types of tests.

 ### Unit Tests